wiiznokes/LibreFanControl/README.md

 - implement settings (language, time between update, theme, support the project, lib used)
 - add a way to mix sensor (average)
-- fixe Windows Lib (the current way of fetching String may cause memory leaks)
 - publish (add lib folder to executable and conf folder)
 - don't stop the app when we close it, add small icon in task bar instead with an option to exist
 - add an explenation windows on how the app works